TL;DR Answer Box

 How to Measure Progress

-- Stress score: self-rated 0–10; keep at ≤3.
+- Stress score: self-rated 0 to 10; keep it at 3 or below.

 - Life satisfaction: target 7/10 or higher.